auraphp/auraphp.github.io/index.md

 Introduction
 ============

-The Aura project provides independent library packages for PHP 5.4+.
+The Aura Project provides independent library packages for PHP 5.4+.
 These packages can be used alone, in concert with each other, or combined into a full-stack framework of their own.